Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Spiritually cleansing a house or place of business is created through prayer and ritual.
 If we have a space that can be set apart as a spiritual sanctuary, do so.
 If not, a corner of a room will do.
 But best of all, make all our homes, shops, and offices a protected and blessed space.

 Many conjure women then worked as household keepers in White American families.
-This was the moment when magically-inclined African-American women started to incorporate household cleaning agents like ammonia, lye, Epsom salt, borax, laundry bluing, turpentine, etc., in their space clearing and protection rituals, combining elements of African and Folk Judeo-Christian traditions and also a bit of Native American lore.
+This was the moment when magically inclined African-American women started to incorporate household cleaning agents like ammonia, lye, Epsom salt, borax, laundry bleaching, turpentine, etc., in their space clearing and protection rituals, combining elements of African and Folk Judeo-Christian traditions and also a bit of Native American lore.

 According to some sources, some methods in spiritual cleansing of locations originated from specific Mande tribes.
-This conclusion was founded because most house servants at that time were, in fact, recruited from Mande ethnic groups, particularly Guinea Africans, as they were believed to be suited for domestic service in that they had been city dwellers.
-The women were said to be loyal, maternal, obedient, submissive, industrious, and innovative and were also trained to perform similar tasks to those they had achieved in their home villages.
+This conclusion was found because most house servants at that time were, in fact, recruited from Mande ethnic groups, particularly Guinea Africans, as they were believed to be suited for domestic service in that they had been city dwellers.
+The women were said to be loyal, maternal, obedient, submissive, industrious, and innovative, and they were also trained to perform tasks similar to those they had achieved in their home villages.
 Their duties included preparing meals, nursing children, laundry, decorating the house, and cleaning homes.
 Out of these responsibilities arose the different techniques of house cleansing and home protection.

 So, where do we start?